ojsef39/commit-oracle/README.md

 ### With LazyGit

-To use Commit Oracle with LazyGit, add the following to your LazyGit config file (usually located at `~/.config/lazygit/config.yml`):
+To use Commit Oracle with LazyGit, add the following to your LazyGit config file (usually located at `~/.config/lazygit/config.yml` and for macos at `~/Library/Application\ Support/lazygit/config.yml`):

 ```yaml
 customCommands: